hemmelig/OkadaPy/README.md

 </p>

 <p align="center">
-  <a href="https://okadapy.readthedocs.io/en/latest/index.html">OkadaPy</a> is a cross-platform Python package for the analytical computation of displacement, strain, and stress fields.</a>.
+  <a href="https://okadapy.readthedocs.io/en/latest/index.html">OkadaPy</a> is a cross-platform Python package for the analytical computation of displacement, strain, and stress fields.
 </p>

 Key features